zepedropaixao/zepedropaixao.github.io/projects/infraspeak.md

 {% include youtube.html url="https://www.youtube.com/embed/Df5VMGtH3mU?rel=0" description="Infraspeak - Smart Technical Assistance" %}

+## Story to explain Infraspeak

 To better illustrate what Infraspeak can do, especially for people outside the facility management or technical assistance world, I usually tell a story.

 I'm just going to go ahead and write it down here:

-> Usually, what people outside the maintenance world don't know is that the maintenance world is huge.
+Usually, what people outside the maintenance world don't know is that the maintenance world is huge.
 Every big building (hotels, office buildings, shopping centers, stadiums, airports, etc) and every company with a lot of distributed small spaces like stores (every retailer, every shoe shop brand, every travel agency with many stores, etc) they all need a lot of maintenance to operate.
 Even for only a hotel, sometimes the maintenance crew is over 10 people full-time with different schedules to be available 24/7.
 Maintenance usually represents millions of euros in the annal budget of most of these examples I just gave.

->
-> Every day, these maintenance crews have a lot of things to do.
+ Every day, these maintenance crews have a lot of things to do.
 When there is a failure, anywhere in these big buildings, the maintenance crews are appointed to fix it ASAP.
 It's called corrective maintenance, when you go to fix an already existing problem.
 But usually, to avoid big surprises and big expenses replacing damaged machines, these maintenance crews preform preventive maintenance, which consist in scheduled interventions where several measurements are made and some part substitutions may happen.

 Infraspeak comes in here.
 Infraspeak focuses on the day to day operations done by these maintenance crews and simplifies it drastically.

->With Infraspeak a technician just has to login on the app on his phone and touch one of the NFC tags previously installed in all the equipments that require maintenance.
+With Infraspeak a technician just has to login on the app on his phone and touch one of the NFC tags previously installed in all the equipments that require maintenance.
 After he touches the NFC tag, the equipment loads in the app and all the maintenance tasks will appear for the technician to preform.
 He just has to introduce the readings and the task is completed!
 Now reports are automatically sent to the headquarters and the client.
 The technician can even sign the report with his finger.

->
->This simplifies and speeds up drastically the usual paper reports that needed to be filled up by hand and many times send by mail to the client.
+This simplifies and speeds up drastically the usual paper reports that needed to be filled up by hand and many times send by mail to the client.

->
->The other big advantage of Infraspeak is that because of the NFC tags, we guarantee that the technician actually went to the building to preform the required maintenance task.
+The other big advantage of Infraspeak is that because of the NFC tags, we guarantee that the technician actually went to the building to preform the required maintenance task.

->
->For the managers, they suddenly have access to all the information in real time, organized in easy to manage indicators.
+For the managers, they suddenly have access to all the information in real time, organized in easy to manage indicators.
 All reports can also be generated and sent from the back-office.

 Maintenance is usually forgotten by tech companies because it is not as "sexy" as some other fields for startups, so it is a rather under-developed area in terms of startup investment.
 We used this as an opportunity and thrived.